Fault Tolerant Zero Forcing: Introduction

 In \cite{KENTER2019124}, zero forcing is related to the solving of linear systems, and leaky forcing was defined as a parameter to study the resilience of solving linear or physical systems where a leak at a node prevents the information available at that from being able to be used reliably in deducing state of other vertices in the system.
 In contrast, the fault tolerant zero forcing parameter studied herein corresponds to a loss of information at a node (or nodes) but not the reliability of information about the node through the rest of the system.

 Much is known about the zero forcing number, including the values of the parameter for many families of graphs, as well as its behavior under various graphs operations, see \cite{hogben2022book} for a detailed account.
 Additionally, other parameters of a graph derived directly from the zero forcing number and the zero forcing color change rule have been investigated.
 Examples include the propagation time \cite{hogben2012prop} of a graph and the throttling number \cite{carlson2019throttling} of a graph.
 We thus have many tools available for studying the fault tolerant zero forcing parameter.

-Some of these tools, and their implications for fault tolerant zero forcing, are explained in \Cref{sec:prelim}. \Cref{sec:families} is devoted to determining the fault tolerant zero forcing number for several common graph families, while the effect of various graph operations on the fault tolerant zero forcing number is explored in \Cref{sec:ops}.
-Finally, \Cref{sec:fpt} investigates the propagation time of graphs in the context of fault tolerant zero forcing.
+The remainder of the article is organized as follows.
+We give the foundational definitions in \Cref{sec:prelim}, as well as make a number of observations useful to the study of fault tolerant zero forcing. \Cref{sec:families} is devoted to determining the fault tolerant zero forcing number for several common graph families.
+A general lower bound on the fault tolerant zero forcing number is given in \Cref{sec:pathcovers}, where we also characterize the fault tolerant zero forcing number for trees.
+Finally, the effect of various graph operations on the fault tolerant zero forcing number is explored in \Cref{sec:ops}.